 If we were to add up all of the early deaths attributable to drug and alcohol abuse, we’d find that we lose an unthinkable 2,002,016 years of potential human life each year.
 You read that correctly; every calendar year, drugs and alcohol rob us of more than 2 million years of life.

 This loss of life is equivalent to 25,439 complete, individual human lifetimes.
 What could we have done with all that lost time?

 To find out, we consulted the most recent U.S. Census data and scaled it down to fit our smaller sampling of 25,439 individuals.
-You can see our lost potential for yourself in the video below.

 Don’t Become a Statistic